devops329/devops/instruction/jwtPizzaClient/jwtPizzaClient.md

 1. Order a pizza.
 1. Validate that the pizza JWT is valid.
 1. Login as a franchisee (f@jwt.com with password `franchisee`)
-1. View the franchisee menu and observe that you have received the revenue for the pervious pizza purchase.
+1. View the franchisee menu and observe that you have received the revenue for the previous pizza purchase.

 ![alt text](jwtPizzaFranchise.png)